twknab/gear_list_MEVN/README.md

 - [MEDIUM] User session seems to time out.
 What's going on?
   - If no valid session, can re-direct to dashboard?
   - consider using router.beforeEach to remedy this
+  - UPDATE: We might have a solution here..invoked using beforeEach to check if user was logged in..we'll see..